jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

                                     # AUTO, RANDOMIZED, or EXHAUSTIVE
 defaultEdgeCases = MIXIN            # Set default behaviour for edge cases generation:
                                     # FIRST, MIXIN, or NONE
+defaultShrinking = BOUNDED          # Set default shrinking behaviour:
+                                    # BOUNDED, FULL, or OFF
+boundedShrinkingSeconds = 10        # The maximum number of seconds to shrink if
+                                    # shrinking behaviour is set to BOUNDED
 ```

 ## Advanced Topics